sospedra/logatim/README.md

 1. Copy the [dist/logatim.umd.min.js](dist/logatim.umd.min.js) and paste it on the browser console.
 2. Access to our [official sandbox at Runnable](http://code.runnable.com/VrCg6ISZBxFE6SMu/).
+3. Go to the [Logatim website](http://sospedra.github.io/logatim/) and open the console :)

 ## Why?
 I've been coding for a long time and I've always feel that we need a better approach to the logging issue.
 I've researched a lot about the available logger modules and I've even run a [questionary](https://docs.google.com/forms/d/10cZEXVc7aA29JBjoJFsTnTd8tf-RxrwlgusZrg9HW90) about this topic.
 After this inquiry I think that **the most suitable logger should combines these six elemental features**: